olearydj/antisimplistic/_posts/2020-11-06-starting-fastpages.md

 Finally, if you still need to be convinced of the value of building a portfolio, and what to include in one give the following resources a look:

-- [Advice to aspiring data scientists: start a blog](http://varianceexplained.org/r/start-blog/) on [David Robinson's](https://twitter.com/drob) popular blog, Variance Explained
+- [Advice to aspiring data scientists: start a blog](http://varianceexplained.org/r/start-blog/) on [David Robinson's](https://twitter.com/drob) popular, Variance Explained
 - [Data Science Portfolios That Will Get You the Job](https://www.dataquest.io/blog/build-a-data-science-portfolio/)
 - [Thinking of blogging about Data Science?
 Here are some tips and possible benefits.](https://towardsdatascience.com/thinking-of-blogging-about-data-science-here-are-some-tips-and-possible-benefits-680ff0e51d67)